-Starting some spending habits today can go a long way to set yourself up for the future.
+Starting some good spending habits today can go a long way to set you up for the future.

 Byline author: Bessie Hassan

 Your 20s are some of the biggest and brightest years of your life.
 But between studying, travelling, moving out and going out, it can sometimes be hard to balance the books on casual or graduate wages.

 Regardless of how busy or broke you are, there are a few important spending habits you can start now to set yourself up for the best future possible.

 Once you leave home, you realise what a crucial tool budgeting is.

 Suddenly it’s up to you to cover rent and bills while putting food on the table all while still trying to growing your savings.
 You’ll need to maintain a delicate balance between having a social life, treating yourself and saying no. Such is the fine art of budgeting.

 If you need a hand getting started, there are dozens of budgeting apps that can help you keep track of your finances.
 And it doesn’t hurt to buy ramen noodles in bulk either.

 Always stay on top of your repayments.
 This includes rent, your Internet and phone bills, Afterpay purchases, loans or credit cards and parking fines.
 Failing to pay your bills on time can have a negative impact on your credit score and this can affect your ability to apply for finance down the track.

 If you’ve fallen behind and can’t keep up with your repayments, don’t stick your head in the sand.
 Contact your provider and get on a payment plan or talk about hardship assistance.
 This will give you some breathing space and help you catch up.